 And because it may not initially seem as exciting as a new traffic technique or the latest social media network, most bloggers overlook this time-tested approach, even though it often leads to explosive blog growth.

-But let’s reveal exactly how you can use this untapped strategy to grow your blog quicker than you ever thought possible.
+But let’s reveal exactly how you can use this untapped strategy to grow and even make money from your blog quicker than you ever thought possible.

 The Simple Secret to Suspiciously Rapid Blog Growth

 When a new blog gets traction quickly, something specific is usually going on behind the scenes.

 Until now, the details of exactly how these bloggers achieved such rapid growth were known only to a select few, but it’s time to blow this thing wide open.